postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 ## Domain capture FAQs

-### What happens to captured users and their data (collections, environments, etc.) when domain capture is enabled?
+### What happens to captured users and their data (collections, environments) when domain capture is enabled?

 The experience for captured users depends on their prior team status: